 They will be similar to the highly successful Rotary Day at the United Nations event that was held in Nairobi last year that was chaired by Rotarian Dr. Sally Gitoho.
 And I might add that the Rotary Representative Network learned a lot from the local Rotarians and how we organized that incredible gathering.

 When you elected me to serve as district governor for 2019-20, the first thing I did was to seek advice.
 I spoke to the PDGs, current and future DGs in our district and in our region.
 I listened to past and present club presidents to find out what they thought of their challenges and opportunities.
-I spoke to reginal Rotary coordinators who I met at the Zone Institutes.
+I spoke to regional Rotary coordinators who I met at the Zone Institutes.
 I spoke to past and present International Directors, as well Rotary International Presidents, to find out what they thought was achievable.

 I got several ideas for building on the strengths of our district that have been driven by our past district governors.
 I was also advised that the DGN year should be used to understand the inventory in the district, and the DGE year should be used for devising strategy.
 So at the appropriate time, we convened a strategic planning committee made up of Rotarians from different clubs that spent several months gathering data from various sources in all our countries.

 In this day and age you cannot make decisions without data, and this data helped us to define the goals that would motivate and inspire our clubs.
-The goals are within our reach, because we have done some of them before, and they are also stretch goals and call for innovative thinking.
+The goals are within our reach, because we have done some of them before, and they are also stretch goals that call for innovative thinking.

 No. 1.
 We are going to deliver world class training to Rotarians.
 Within our training team, we have combined the most notable HR, training and project management minds in our district.
 They bring a wealth of high level experience from the corporate sector and with a focus on delivering the same kind of top notch training provided by Rotary International to senior leaders at the international assembly and at the coordinators institute.
 With world class training we will support the club presidents with the skills to elevate their game and offer greater influence to Rotarians so that they can have greater impact in the communities that they serve.